Stocks Diverge As Tech Stocks Dip - UrduPoint

 Stocks Diverge As Tech Stocks Dip

-Stock markets wavered on Wednesday, with tech shares falling and investors digesting President Joe Biden's calls for tax hikes and the latest interest rate signals from US Federal Reserve chief Jerome Powell
+Stock markets wavered on Wednesday, with tech shares falling and investors digesting President Joe Biden's calls for tax hikes amid lingering worries over a worsening corporate profit outlook

-London, (UrduPoint / Pakistan Point News - 8th Feb, 2023 ):Stock markets wavered on Wednesday, with tech shares falling and investors digesting President Joe Biden's calls for tax hikes and the latest interest rate signals from US Federal Reserve chief Jerome Powell.
+New York, (UrduPoint / Pakistan Point News - 9th Feb, 2023 ):Stock markets wavered on Wednesday, with tech shares falling and investors digesting President Joe Biden's calls for tax hikes amid lingering worries over a worsening corporate profit outlook.

 In his annual State of the Union speech on Tuesday, Biden urged unity and touted a blue-collar economic resurgence, with proposals including a new minimum tax on billionaires.

-Traders also tracked remarks from Powell, who reiterated Tuesday that inflation was coming down -- but conceded interest rates might need to go higher than expected to get it under control.
+Analysts pointed to a weakening corporate earnings outlook due in part to worries over central bank actions.

-Wall Street's three major indices were down at midday, with the tech-heavy Nasdaq down 1.4 percent.
+"There's a fear that they're going to keep rates too high for too long," Jack Ablin of Cresset Capital said of Wednesday's downcast session.

-Shares of Google's parent company Alphabet sank eight percent after the company presented some of the features of its Bard chatbot amid a battle over Artificial Intelligence with Microsoft.
+Shares of Google's parent company Alphabet sank almost eight percent after the company presented some of the features of its Bard chatbot amid a battle over artificial intelligence with Microsoft.

 European markets were given a boost by bumper annual profits at French energy major TotalEnergies and Norwegian peer Equinor, mirroring UK rivals BP and Shell.